paulinawins/paulinawins.github.io/README.md

-# Project Title
+# Paulina's Personal Website
-Paulina's Personal Website - See code in action at http://paulinawins.com
+See code in action at http://paulinawins.com

 ## Description
 An exploration of development and software technologies.
 As I learn new technologies/frameworks/things, I like to apply it here as a fun way to do my own design.